stakira/pi-lmstudio/README.md

 By default, the extension connects to llama-server at `http://127.0.0.1:8080`.

-To customize the URL, create or modify `~/.pi/agent/llama-server.json` after the first Pi launch:
+To customize the URL, create or modify `~/.pi/agent/llama-server.json`:

 ```json
 {